gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

     1. Give the macro a name (Move to Trash)
     1. Give the macro a hotkey (Cmd+Backspace/Delete)
     1. Enter the macro script: `File move selected to trash enforce`
-      (you could also build the sctipt keyword-by-keyword using the bottom half of the dialog)
+      (you could also build the script keyword-by-keyword using the bottom half of the dialog)
     1. Click OK, and you're done

 ----